1643 The politics of provincehood

 Barman ends her book with this thought: “There had not been perfection but there had been survival, and the newly minted province of British Columbia was set in place in 1871.”
 Thanks to this veteran BC historian, and her careful reading of the first-hand accounts of how it came about, we are richer in the historical knowledge of our past.

 Ron Verzuh is a writer, historian and documentary filmmaker.
 His forthcoming book Printer’s Devils (Caitlin Press, 2023) tells the 30-year social history of the Trail Creek News, a feisty pioneer newspaper in Trail.
 His recent book, Smelter Wars: A Rebellious Red Trade Union Fights for its Life in Wartime Western Canada (University of Toronto Press, 2022), was reviewed by Bryan D. Palmer; an earlier book, Codenamed Project 9: How a Small British Columbia City Helped Create the Atomic Bomb (2018), was reviewed by Mike Sasges.
-Editor’s note: Ron Verzuh has recently reviewed books by Sarah Berman, Wayne Norton, Mark Hume, Michael Gates, Jesse Donaldson & Erika Dyck, and Michael Cone for The British Columbia Review, as well as an essay on trade unionist Harvey Murphy.
+Editor’s note: Ron Verzuh has recently reviewed books by Sarah Berman, Wayne Norton, Mark Hume, Michael Gates, Jesse Donaldson & Erika Dyck, and Michael Cone for The British Columbia Review, and he has contributed an essay oon trade unionist Harvey Murphy.
 Ron lives in Victoria.

 The British Columbia Review